A Survey of Knowledge Enhanced Pre-trained Models: Overview of Knowledge Enhanced pre-trained language models

 Beyond entities, syntax-tree can also be utilized to enhance PLMs.
-Syntactic biases are helpful for various natural language understanding tasks that involve structured output spaces like semantic role labeling and coreference resolution.
-Syntax-BERT models the syntactic knowledge using sparse mask matrices reflecting different syntactic relationships of the input and thus incorporates the syntax knowledge efficiently into pre-trained Transformers via a syntax-aware self-attention mechanism \cite{new1bai2021syntax}.
-Unlike the heuristic approach, Sachan et al. encode dependency structure of the input sentence by a graph neural network \cite{new4sachan2021syntax}.
-As BERT takes subwords as input units instead of linguistic tokens, the model introduces additional edges in the original dependency tree by defining new edges from the first subword of a token to the remaining subwords of the same token.
+Syntactic biases are beneficial for various natural language understanding tasks that require structured output spaces, such as semantic role labeling and coreference resolution.
+The Syntax-BERT model efficiently integrates syntactic knowledge into pre-trained Transformers by employing sparse mask matrices, which capture different syntactic relationships of the input.
+This integration is achieved through a syntax-aware self-attention mechanism \cite{new1bai2021syntax}.
+In contrast to this method, Sachan et al. utilize a graph neural network to encode the dependency structure of the input sentence \cite{new4sachan2021syntax}.
+Given that BERT employs subwords as input units rather than traditional linguistic tokens, their model modifies the original dependency tree.
+This is done by introducing additional edges, specifically by linking the first subword of a token to its subsequent subwords.